-See the 4 different feeding milestones baby should be reaching by 3 months.
-Each milestone has a clip so you can see the different feeding milestones for baby.
-To see more milestones and videos for 0-3 month old babies visit our 0 to 3 age page.
+See the 4 different feeding milestones baby should be reaching by 3 months old.
+Each milestone has a short clip so you can see the different feeding milestones for baby and compare to the movements of your baby.
+To see more milestones and videos for 0-3 month old babies visit our baby page.

 As always, all of our content is validated with American Academy of Pediatrics findings and reviewed by pediatric therapists.

 By 3 months, baby should reach the following feeding milestones:

 • Latch on to nipple or bottle

 • Tongue moves forward and back to suck